Scalability Testing - A Guide and Checklist

 The basic goal of a scalability test is simple: to determine at which point the application stops scaling, and then figure out how to fix it.
 However, the process isn't always as straightforward as it sounds.
 Developers must often make difficult decisions, compromises, and tradeoffs.
 For example, when building a PHP application, you may have to sacrifice some speed for scalability by writing a script that loads data in chunks rather than all at once.

-- the time it takes to execute tasks, among others.
+- The time it takes to execute tasks

 Ideally, you want your application to work perfectly for every user all the time; however, that goal is both nebulous and impossible to achieve.
 Therefore, you should aim to meet more realistic goals.